Courses Offered

 This course provides training in computer literacy, security, and networking.
 It also focuses on basic visual design, software, and techniques for setting up websites and using computer networks for communication such as video calling and email.
 Owing to the ever-changing nature of technology, this course may vary from what is presented in the syllabus.

-An introduction to the Divine Services of the Orthodox Church and to the cycles of the Church year, including the Lenten and Paschal seasons, with a study of the Scripture readings appointed in the Lectionary.
+An introduction to the Divine Services of the Orthodox Church and to the cycles of the Church year, including the Lenten and Paschal seasons.

 The historical development of Christian preaching, with attention to classical rhetoric and Christian hermeneutics.
 Students learn to prepare and deliver topical, focused, and well-organized homilies based on Holy Scripture and the Holy Fathers.